Luka Adžić: Anderlecht

 In May 2018, reports of interest from Anderlecht surfaced, after which Adžić refused to sign a new contract with Red Star.
 On 23 May 2018, he signed a four-year contract with Anderlecht and the transfer fee was reported to be €800,000.

 Emmen (loan)

 Adžić scored on his debut for Emmen on 21 February 2020 while playing against Willem II.

 PEC Zwolle

-On 31 August 2021, he joined Dutch club PEC Zwolle as a free agent, for the term of one year with an option for another.
+On 31 August 2021, Adžić joined Dutch club PEC Zwolle as a free agent, for the term of one year with an option for another.
 He made his debut on 2 October in a 1–0 home loss to SC Heerenveen, coming on as a substitute in the 76th minute for Gervane Kastaneer.
 His first goal for the club came on 14 December in a 4–0 win in the KNVB Cup over MVV.

+Čukarički

+In July 2022, Adžić returned home to signed with Čukarički.
+On 30 November 2023, he scored a goal in the UEFA Europa Conference League group stage match against Ferencváros in a 2–1 lost.

+Bangkok United

+On 8 July 2024, Adžić signed for Thai League 1 club Bangkok United.

+Lion City Sailors

+Luka signed for Singapore Premier League club Lion City Sailors on 6 January 2026 for the remainder of the 2025–26 season.
+He make his debut in the 2025–26 Singapore Cup final against Tampines Rovers on 10 January 2026 where Adžić went on to lift the trophy after a 2–0 win for Lion City Sailors.

 International career

 Adžić was called into the Serbia national under-18 football team and played several matches in 2015 under coach Ivan Tomić.
 He was also a member of the Serbia U19 squad between 2016 and 2017.
 He scored his first goal for the team in a friendly match against Bulgaria, played on 21 February 2017.
 Adžić got his first call in Serbian under-21 team by coach Goran Đorović in August 2017.
 Adžić made his debut for the team replacing Aleksandar Mesarović in 80 minute of the match against Gibraltar on 1 September 2017.